Lombiq/Orchard-Training-Demo-Module/Readme.md

 Also if you are brave enough to not follow any guide or you want to start the guide from somewhere else then go to the **Map.cs** file and jump to any class you are interested in.

+Be sure to check out the [Orchard Dojo Library for Orchard Core](https://orcharddojo.net/orchard-resources/CoreLibrary/) for a wealth of Orchard Core guidelines, best practices, development utilities (like scripts and snippets), and more as well!

 ## Contributing and support